Ravanasura: Plot

-Saketh calls and informs Hanumanth that Ravi is wearing Dinesh's face and is arriving to kill him, but Dinesh is later killed and Ravi escapes.
+Saketh calls and informs Hanumanth that Ravi is wearing Dinesh's face and is arriving to kill him, but Dinesh is later killed, and Ravi escapes.
 Saketh is asked to make a prosthetic face of Sekhar.
-Ravi uses this face and heads to Harika's house, where he brutally murders her and Sekhar gets arrested.
+Ravi uses this face and heads to Harika's house, where he brutally murders her, and Sekhar gets arrested.
 Disgusted with Ravi's actions, Saketh tries to escape and free Jaanu but is caught by Ravi.
 He reveals the motive behind the murders to Saketh and Hanumanth.
-Ravi's father Ramachandra had suffered from an ailment, where he met Dr. Shanthi, who was treating him, and she found that Syncox Pharma, who have ties with the medical mafia and were involved in unethical human trials, caused dementia in people with the use of their diabetic drug.
+Ravi's father Ramachandra had suffered from an ailment, and he met Dr. Shanthi, who was treating him.
+She found that Syncox Pharma had ties with the medical mafia, was involved in unethical human trials, and caused dementia in people with the use of their diabetic drug.

-Being the masterminds behind the human trials, Harika, Vijay, and Home Minister Mudi Reddy, took the help of Sekhar, Narasimha Murthy, Pahelwan and Dr. Dinesh to kill Shanthi and cover their tracks.
+Being the masterminds behind the human trials, Harika, Vijay, and Home Minister Mudi Reddy took the help of Sekhar, Narasimha Murthy, Pahelwan, and Dinesh to kill Shanthi and cover their tracks.
 They brutally rape her in the saying of Harika and later kill her.
 Enraged, Ravindra began to target those responsible for Shanthi's death.
 Realizing this, Saketh agrees to help Ravi in his mission.
-Ravi finally kills Mudi Reddy at a political gathering, places the blame on the latter's henchman Devaraju, and closes the case.
+Finally, Ravi kills Mudi Reddy at a political gathering, places the blame on the latter's henchman Devaraju, and closes the case.
 After this, he lets Saketh and Jaanu go, apologizing and thanking them for how he treated them and lives happily with his girlfriend-turned-wife, Keerthana.